13. Paths Cross

 Where was the former girlfriend?

-Went back down the metal steps to find Carla standing at the bottom.
-Sneakers and a pink hoodie and jogger.
-The sadness was palpable.
+Went back down the metal steps to find Carla at the bottom.

 Kevin stopped on the last step, hand on the railing.
 “I know.”

-Carla offered an upside down smile that would have been comical, without the sadness.
-“Sorry.
-Watched you come in.
-Was sitting in my car.”
-Gestured toward the street, adding, “Drove here a little while ago.
-Just to be close … ya know, in case some part of him is still around.”
+“We drove here a little while ago.
+Wanted to be close … ya know, in case some part of him was still around.”

 Kevin nodded.